Process real-time IoT data streams with Azure Stream Analytics

 Conclusion

 The purpose of this article is to demonstrate how to write different Stream Analytics Query Language queries and see results in the browser.
-However, this is just to get you started.
-Stream Analytics supports a variety of inputs and outputs and can even use functions in Azure Machine Learning to make it a robust tool for analyzing data streams.
+However, this article is just to get you started.
+Stream Analytics supports various inputs and outputs and can even use functions in Azure Machine Learning to make it a robust tool for analyzing data streams.
 For more information about how to write queries, read the article about common query patterns.